thombruce/TheDefinitiveEdition/content/privacy-policy.md

 Your name is stored with our hosting providers and publicly displayed on _The Definitive Edition_ website.

-Your email address is hashed using the MD5 hashing algorithm and stored alongside your name.
+If you are making a content contribution and provide an email address, your email address will be hashed using the MD5 hashing algorithm and stored alongside your name.
 It won't be displayed, but the hashed version may be accessible from the source code as we use it to publicly display your user avatar.

+If you are submitting a comment and provide an email address, your email address will be stored in plain text as-is alongside your name.
+We don't currently use it for any purpose. _This is a limitation of the commenting software we're using and we are working to improve this._

 ## Your data protection rights